NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-4-processes.md

 The last part of the process is the `script` directive, which works in the same way as for Snakemake: you either write something in bash itself or call some external script you've defined elsewhere.
-Nextflow variables are called using `${NF_VARIABLE}` syntax, while bash variables need to be preceded with a backslash, like so: `\${BASH_VARIABLE}`.
+Nextflow variables are called using the syntax `${NF_VARIABLE}`, while bash variables need to be preceded with a backslash, like so: `\${BASH_VARIABLE}`.

 > **Using external scripts** <br>
-> While not used here, if you have an external script you can put it in a `bin/`
+> While not used in this example, if you have an external script you can put it
-> directory in the same directory as the `main.nf` file, which will
+> in a `bin/` directory in the same directory as the `main.nf` file, which will
 > automatically give all processes access to that script without you needing to
 > specify its absolute path - convenient!